urfave/gfmrun/README.md

 ### `"interrupt"` tag

-Given either a truthy or duration string value, interrupts the program via `SIGINT` *and* `SIGHUP`.
+Given either a truthy or duration string value, interrupts the program via increasingly serious signals (`INT`, `HUP`, `TERM`, and finally `KILL`).
 If the value is truthy, then the default duration is used (3s).
 If the value is a string duration, then the parsed duration is used.
 This tag is intended for use with long-lived example programs such as HTTP servers.

 ## Examples